thanthese/count-word-frequencies/README.md

 ## The Challenge

-Make it run as fast as possible.
+Make it run as quickly as possible.

 ## Current Standings